pump-io/pump.io/README.md

 Here are the main configuration keys.

 * *driver* The databank driver you're using.
-Defaults to "disk", which is probably going to be terrible.
+Defaults to "memory", which is probably going to be terrible.
 * *params* Databank driver params; see the databank driver README for details on what to put here.
 * *hostname* The hostname of the server.
-Defaults to "localhost" which doesn't do much for you.
+Defaults to "127.0.0.1" which doesn't do much for you.
 * *address* The address to listen on.
 Defaults to `hostname`, which is OK for most systems.
 Use this if you've got some kind of